Aleeshakara/aleeshakara.github.io/README.md

 * Text

-All of the text has been wriiten by me.
+All of the text has been written by me.

 * Media